Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Create a changelog entry for a release, index it, and auto-push to git.'
-This is a specific verb+resource combination that distinguishes it from sibling tools like write_api_doc or write_bugfix_summary.
-The side effects and overwrite behavior further clarify its unique purpose.
+The description clearly states the verb 'Create a changelog entry for a release, index it, and auto-push to git,' identifying specific resource and actions.
+It distinguishes from sibling write_* tools by focusing on changelog entries.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.